40843245/OS_2/Term/mutex/futex/futex.md

 I hope they can help you a lot even if you do NOT study in computer science.

 1. mutex
+2. semaphore
-2. basic concepts of multithreading.
+3. basic concepts of multithreading.
-3. basic concepts of multithread execution.
+4. basic concepts of multithread execution.
-4. basic concepts of atomic operation.
+5. basic concepts of atomic operation.

 ## Recall